khale/iit-csp544-f23-site/labs/sys-sec/rootkits.md

 ```
 Make sure to go through the `README` in the repo.
 The SEED VM should have everything necessary to load the rootkit.

+**Using your own VM**
+If you have an existing Ubuntu 16.04 VM, or want to set up your own on AWS or some other cloud
+provider, just make sure you `sudo apt install make build-essential`.

 ### Task 1: The code
 Understand the code.
 You should realize that the kernel module's entry point